+Weighted Average Long-Term Expected

-Asset Class Target Allocation Weighted Average Long-Term Expected Real Rate of Return (Arithmetic)
+Asset Class Target Allocation Real Rate of Return (Arithmetic)

-Fixed Income 34.00 % 1.88 %
+Fixed Income 34.00 % 2.42 %

-Domestic Equities 21.00 6.37
+Domestic Equities 21.00 6.21

-Real Estate Investment Trust 6.00 5.91
+Real Estate Investment Trust 6.00 5.98

-International Equities 22.00 7.88
+International Equities 22.00 7.83

-Other investments 17.00 5.39
+Other investments 17.00 5.57

-Total 100.00 % 4.98 %
+Total 100.00 % 5.16 %

-Discount Rate A single discount rate of 3.85 percent was used to measure the OPEB liability on the measurement date of December 31, 2017.
-A single discount rate of 4.23 percent was used to measure the OPEB liability on the measurement date of December 31, 2016.
+Discount Rate A single discount rate of 3.96% was used to measure the OPEB liability on the measurement date of December 31, 2018.
 Projected benefit payments are required to be discounted to their actuarial present value using a single discount rate that reflects (1) a long-term expected rate of return on OPEB plan investments (to the extent that the health care fiduciary net position is projected to be sufficient to pay benefits), and (2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate are not met).
-This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.50 percent and a municipal bond rate of 3.31 percent.
+This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.00% and a municipal bond rate of 3.71%.
 The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rate.
-Based on these assumptions, the health care fiduciary net position and future contributions were sufficient to finance health care costs through 2034.
-As a result, the long-term expected rate of return on health care investments was applied to projected costs through the year 2034, and the municipal bond rate was applied to all health care costs after that date.
+Based on these assumptions, the health care fiduciary net position and future contributions were sufficient to finance health care costs through 2031.
+As a result, the long-term expected rate of return on health care investments was applied to projected costs through the year 2031, and the municipal bond rate was applied to all health care costs after that date.